We sell, rent, manage, survey, plan and advise...what can we do for you?

 This is a working document and often evolves significantly.
 Sometimes several schemes will be prepared as there is often more than one way of delivering the brief.
 The schemes will often challenge anticipated development patterns to maximise the potential of the building and we have the capability to think outside the box.
 A realistic budget cost will be prepared for each of the options.
-Click here to view a range of our visualisations.

 Our in-house Planning & Development team will review the local authority planning policies and guidelines.
 Often a pre-application enquiry to the local authority is also recommended to establish any potential difficulties and requirements for third party specialist studies.

 The proposed details of the scheme will be completed taking into account any relevant comments.
 At this stage we often develop 3D visualisations which allow all parties to understand the context of the building to its surroundings.
 This is a useful tool when consulting with the local authority and statutory consultees.
 These drawings and visualisations are then used as part of a planning application package.

 These are used to submit an application to the building control authority in compliance with the Building Regulations Act (if applicable).
 The working drawings detail the type of construction, materials to be used, dimensions and layout.
 These details are also intrinsic to obtaining competitive quotations for the works.

 Our team have the expertise to advise if your project falls under the Party Wall etc. Act 1996 and advise you of your duties under Construction Design Management 2015.
 It is always more economical to properly plan a project from the outset.
 Applying for retrospective consent for works is always high risk and will often be more expensive.